stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 ## Background

 Erlang has an interesting history.
-If I understand things correctly, it started of as a Prolog library for building reliable distributed systems, morphed into a Prolog dialect, before finally becoming a language in its own right.
+If I understand things correctly, it started off as a Prolog library for building reliable distributed systems, morphed into a Prolog dialect, before finally becoming a language in its own right.

 The goal seemed to have always been to solve the problem of building reliable